-Any person or organisation wishing to conduct a fundraising appeal is required to register with Fair Trading NSW before they commence fundraising, unless they are exempt from registration.
 Individuals wishing to fundraise on behalf of a charity must have written permission to fundraise from the nominated registered charity.
 There is no fee to register as a fundraiser.

-Find out more from Fair Trading NSW: www.fairtrading.nsw.gov.au/charitablefundraising.
+Find out more from Fair Trading NSW: www.fairtrading.nsw.gov.au/charitable-fundraising.

+- 1. Introduction

 - 2. Planning your event

 - 3. Preparing your event plan

 - 4. Public safety

 - 5. Permits and other considerations

 - 51 Sustainable events

 - 5.2 Animals at events

 - 5.3 Handbills

 - 5.4 Fundraising

 - 5.5 Alcohol and liquor licensing

 - 5.6 Development consent

 - 5.7 Noise management

 - 5.8 Music at events